 Someday, fraud and cybercrime might be a thing of the past.
 But, for now it’s a part of life that many of us have to deal with at one time or another.

-Can I quickly remove a legitimate bankruptcy from my credit report?
+Can I quickly remove a legitimate Chapter 7 or 13 bankruptcy from my credit report?

 The main thing to remember is that you always have the right to challenge anything that the credit bureaus are reporting.
 If you can find anything that’s not correct, then seize on it as an opportunity.
 Send a dispute letter and ask them to correct the mistake and remove the bankruptcy.

-If you can’t find any inaccuracies, send them a dispute letter anyway.
+If you can’t find any inaccuracies, you might try sending them a dispute letter anyway.
 Ask them to verify how the bankruptcy came to be on the report.
 They will likely respond that they received the information from the court, and provide the relevant information.

 You can then follow the same process with the court.
 The hope is that one of these steps will expose some kind of problem or technicality that occurred during the process and will ultimately be grounds for removal.

 It’s definitely a long shot.
-However, many people who took the time to go through the process had success with it.
+However, many people who have taken the time to go through the process have had success with removing a Chapter 7 from their credit report before the 10 years were up (or 7 in the case of a Chapter 13).

 If you’re looking at 7-10 years with tainted or bad credit anyway, why not give it shot?
 It’s not a bad idea to consult with a bankruptcy attorney or credit repair company.
 They can help you assess your situation.
 You can get their opinion on what your chances might be.